lrascius/CodeCipherCenter/README.md

 ### How do I get set up? ###

-* For all setup and developer information, read index.html in base_dir/docs/_build/html where base_dir is the base directory of the repository.
+* For all setup and developer information, go to base_dir/docs/ and run 'make html', where base_dir is the base directory of the repository.
+* Read index.html in base_dir/docs/_build/html/.

 ### Contribution guidelines ###